awslabs/amazon-kinesis-archiver/README.md

 * `sequenceNumber` - String - this is the Kinesis Sequence Number of the last Record archived into the table for the partitionKey
 * `lastUpdate` - String - Timestamp that the last archived record was written to DynamoDB
 * `recordData` - String - Base64 encoded string value of the Kinesis record data
-* `approximateArrivalTimestamp` - Long - Timestamp expressed as epoch seconds when the message was recieved by Amazon Kinesis
+* `approximateArrivalTimestamp` - Long - Timestamp expressed as epoch seconds when the message was received by Amazon Kinesis
 * `shardId` - String - the Shard ID from which the message was received

 If you specify that the archive mode is `ALL`, then the table has a Partition/Sort key of `partitionKey/sequenceNumber`.
 If you instead specify `LATEST`, then the table will just have Partition key of `partitionKey`, and only the latest `sequenceNumber` will be stored (using a [DynamoDB Conditional Write](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.ConditionalUpdate)).